MiguellDomingues/vape-finder-scraper/README.md

 ## Potential Improvements

-- Instead of cleaning data manually with code, we could convert the scrape output to .csv and pass those files to data cleaning tools
+- Instead of cleaning data manually with code, we could pass raw scrapes to data cleaning tools (or a web service such as https://trudo.ai)
+- E-juices could have flavours as a sub-category
 - Clean up the brand names (GCORE, G-CORE, GCore should all be 'Gcore')
-- E-juices could have flavours as a sub-category
-- Save and self-host all scraped images to cut down on bandwidth usagerather then directly hitting
+- Save and self-host scraped images to minimize bandwidth usage for original image providers
-- Use [puppeteer](https://github.com/puppeteer/puppeteer) to access to browser cache and save the product images during each url scrape; this would eliminate the bandwidth usage